thunlp/RobTest/README.md

 # RobTest

-Code and data of the Findings of ACL 2023 paper **"From Adversarial Arms Race to Model-centric Evaluation: Motivating a Unified Automatic Robustness Evaluation Framework"**.
+Code and data of the Findings of ACL 2023 paper **"From Adversarial Arms Race to Model-centric Evaluation: Motivating a Unified Automatic Robustness Evaluation Framework"[[pdf]](https://arxiv.org/abs/2305.18503)**.

 ## Overview